flolep2607/better-chat-open-ai/README.md

 # chat.openai.com
-you can now save and export your chat from http://chat.openai.com/chat <br>
+muhahahah go evil and demand anything to the AI you can now save and export your chat from http://chat.openai.com/chat <br>
 you can now see when the AI can't do something <br>
 you can now see the sentiment of all messages from the AI